Basic Statistics : Types of Variables

 • Weight

-• Temperature in Kelvin - It is a ratio variable, as 0.0 Kelvin really does mean 'no temperature.
+• Temperature in Kelvin - It is a ratio variable, as 0.0 Kelvin really means 'no temperature'.

 Spread the Word!